 In this article, we’ll explain why you need a prescription, why they’re important and what all the numbers and symbols mean.

 A prescription is an important written document given by a qualified optometrist or suitably qualified medical practitioner, outlining a specific treatment.
 In the case of eyes, a prescription is given out by an optometrist or ophthalmologist and shows the health of the eye and recommends the strength of the lens you need to see clearly.
 It’s important to note that by law you should always receive a copy of your prescription.
 If you are not given one after your eye test, you should ask for it.

-Prescriptions are important because they help determine the strength of your lenses, which lenses will work best for your eyes and to some extent what frames you can wear.
-For example a very high short-sighted prescription would not suit a semi-rimless or metal frame as the lens required could stick out significantly.
+Prescriptions are important because they help determine the strength of your lenses, which lenses will work best for your eyes and, to some extent, what frames you can wear.
+For example, a very high short-sighted prescription would not suit a semi-rimless or metal frame as the lens required could stick out significantly.

-Prescriptions for glasses are different to those for contact lenses and vice versa.
+Prescriptions for glasses are different from those for contact lenses and vice versa.
 This is because contact lenses sit directly on the eyeball, whereas glasses rest about one centimetre away from your eyes.
-A contact lenses prescription will include extra information such as: base curve, diameter, lens brand or material, and expiration date.
+A contact lenses prescription will include extra information such as base curve, diameter, lens brand or material, and expiration date.
 Additionally, whereas you can go about two years between glasses prescriptions, you need a new contact lens prescription at least every year.